Neko Entertainment

 Neko Entertainment was a French video game developer and publisher located in a suburb of Paris, France.
 It was founded in 1999.
 Neko's productions are based on an evolutionary development platform for 3D consoles called the Neko Game Development Kit which allows the company to simultaneously develop games across all platforms and to rapidly port existing games.
+The company's name is derived from the Japanese word for "cat" and their logo was an animated cat.
+The company ceased operations in May 2017.

-Neko Entertainment made several games for 3DS, Game Boy Advance, GameCube, Nintendo DS, PlayStation 2, PlayStation 3, PlayStation 4, PlayStation Portable, PlayStation Vita, Wii, Wii U, Windows and Xbox 360.
+Neko Entertainment developed games for the 3DS, Game Boy Advance, GameCube, Nintendo DS, PlayStation 2, PlayStation 3, PlayStation 4, PlayStation Portable, PlayStation Vita, Wii, Wii U, Windows, and Xbox 360.